pcaly626/kp_api/README.md

 ## Lesson 5 - Get Data from Views

+Now that the model is created there needs to be data added.

+1. Using a population script.
+Sample data will be located in the root directory.
+In the *root* of the directory create `populate_districts.py` then add this to the contents.

+    import os

+    os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'config.settings')

+    import django
+    django.setup()

+    from test_data.data_male import data_male
+    from test_data.data_female import data_female
+    from apps.districts_api.models import SinaporeDistrict

+    def add_data(data_set):
+        for year in data_set:
+            for data in data_set[year]:
+                district = SinaporeDistrict.objects.create(
+                    year=year,
+                    name=data['name'],
+                    population=data['value']
+                )
+                district.save()

+    if __name__ == '__main__':
+        add_data(data_male)
+        add_data(data_female)

- - populate the database using a script
+Now run the script
- - create a view that returns the data.
+`python populate_districts.py`

+2. Verify Data is now in the database by navigating to the Django admin portal.

+3. Update the view and Url

+district_api.views

+    from django.shortcuts import render
+    from django.http import JsonResponse
+    from .models import SingaporeDistrict

+    def index(request, id):
+        district = SingaporeDistrict.objects.get(id=id)
+        return JsonResponse({'name': district.name, 'population': district.population, 'year': district.year})

+district_api.urls

+    from django.urls import path
+    from . import views

+    urlpatterns = [
+        path('<int:id>', views.index),
+    ]

+The url for district_api will take a parameter for the id of a model.

+`127.0.0.1:8000/api/<id>` an example `127.0.0.1:8000/api/1`

-## Lesson 5 - Connecting to a Exteranl API
+## Lesson 6 - Connecting to a Exteranl API
-## Lesson 6 - Rendering Data
+## Lesson 7 - Rendering Data